-- While we could not get race/ethnicity data for chronic absenteeism in this community because the frequency was too low to report, Hispanic, Native American, and Black youth are over-represented statewide in chronic absenteeism. - There were more youth under IDEA and eligible for Free and Reduced lunch (but less so in recent years), as compared to the state. - This community has not participated in the NRPFSS and should consider participating in the next survey year (2020) to get youth-level data on mental health, gangs, supportive adults and community perceptions of substance use. - JJI did not have risk assessment scores for diversion from the 2015-2017 assessment evaluation to include.
+- While we could not get race/ethnicity data for chronic absenteeism in this community because the frequency was too low to report, Hispanic, Native American, and Black youth are overrepresented statewide in chronic absenteeism. - This community has not participated in the NRPFSS and should consider participating in the next survey year (2020) to get youth-level data on mental health, gangs, supportive adults and community perceptions of substance use. - JJI did not have risk assessment scores for diversion from the 2015-2017 assessment evaluation to include.
 If the county is not using a validated assessment tool, then it should begin doing so (there will be a statewide tool coming in July 2021).
-If the county does have assessment data in digital format for JJI to analyze, we would be happy to update this table. - Although there is not much juvenile crime, crime for all ages decreased from 2018 to 2019. - A RED analysis could not be conducted because there was no juvenile data from any agency.
+If the county does have assessment data in digital format for JJI to analyze, we would be happy to update this table. - Although there is not much juvenile crime, crime for all ages increased from 2018 to 2019 and juvenile crime remained consistent. - A RED analysis could not be conducted because there was little data and most youth were White.